 10:28 a.m.: The North Tower collapsed.

-The National September 11 Memorial & Museum will lead the commemorative ceremony of the 20th Anniversary focusing on reading of the names by family members in-person and pausing to observe the six moments of silence.
+The National September 11 Memorial & Museum will lead the commemorative ceremony Anniversary focusing on reading of the names by family members in-person and pausing to observe the six moments of silence.
 The program will commence at 8:30 a.m., and the first moment of silence will be observed at 8:46 a.m.
 You will also hear houses of worship toll the bells at these times.

 View the "Tribute in Light": Tribute in Light is a commemorative public art installation presented every year on 9/11 from dusk to dawn.
 It has become an iconic symbol that both honors those killed and celebrates the unbreakable spirit of New York.
 At sundown, the annual “Tribute in Light” with two beams of light will illuminate the night skyline of New York City.
 It is a perfect memorial to reflect and remember.